How to split ownership of a home

 • Identify challenges/issues

 In short, it's efficient and effective.
-We've used it personally and continue to do so with all the CoBuyers we serve.
+We've used it with all our past CoBuyers and in our own personal situations.

 ⭐️ Pro tips